Moo-Fixxer/Moo-Fixxer/README.md

 ### 🚀 Projects:
 - 🛠 **Fixxer** – A job bidding platform for local services

-- ⚡ **Spotify Collaboration and Popularity Analysis** - Analyzed 20K+ Spotify tracks to evaluate how artist collaborations influence popularity and musical features
-Engineered features like is_collaboration and is_highly_popular; performed extensive EDA and hypothesis testing Built and evaluated Decision Tree and Random Forest models to predict popularity (Random Forest R² = 0.50) Found statistically significant differences in danceability and acousticness between solo and collaborative tracks
+- ⚡ **Spotify Collaboration and Popularity Analysis** - Analyzed 20K+ Spotify tracks to evaluate how artist collaborations influence popularity and musical features.
+Engineered features such as is_collaboration and is_highly_popular; conducted extensive EDA and hypothesis testing.
+Built and evaluated Decision Tree and Random Forest models to predict popularity (Random Forest R² = 0.50).
+Identified statistically significant differences in danceability and acousticness between solo and collaborative tracks.

 - 🔭 **Ocean Oxygen Level Analysis** - A machine learning and Data Science project to predict ocean oxygen levels based on depth, temperature, and salinity.
 Built with Python, pandas, and scikit-learn.
 Achieved R² = 0.82 using Random Forest Regression.